Maximizing M&A Success through Enterprise Architecture

 Case Examples

 The following generic case example describes four organizations that are organized to carry out a shared and aligned vision.
 Each organization specializes in a specific area(s), simplified in the chart below.
-The technological, process, and strategic competencies for each organization inevitably vary as technologies expire, business model demands change, and leadership vision changes.
+The technological, process, and strategic competencies for each organization inevitably vary.
+This variation occurs as technologies expire, business model demands change, and leadership vision changes.
 Misalignment results with efforts to coordinate across the system experiencing significant drift and resistance over time.

 For example, the following structural differences exist: